KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 #### Data Lake

 - A data lake is an architectural approach that allows you to store massive amounts of data in a central location so that it's readily available to be categorized, processed, analyzed, and consumed by diverse groups within your organization.
-Since data can be stored as-is, you do not have to covert it to a predfined schema, and you no longer need to know what questions to ask about your data beforehand.
+Since data can be stored as-is, you do not have to convert it to a predefined schema, and you no longer need to know what questions to ask about your data beforehand.
 - S3 is a great place to create data lakes and using services like Athena would allow you to run SQL queries on that data.

 #### Removing Single Points of Failure